SystemsLab-Sapienza/TGDataset/README.md

 ## Structure

-The dataset contains 120,979 Telegram channels stored in (alphabetically sorted) 121 JSON files.
+The dataset contains 120,979 Telegram channels stored in (alphabetically sorted) 121 JSON files divided in 4 folders:
+- TGDataset_1 -> channels with username starting with A to freeJul
+- TGDataset_2 -> channels with username starting with freejur to NaturKind
+- TGDataset_3 -> channels with username starting with Naturmedi to theslog
+- TGDataset_4 -> the remaining channels

 For each channel, we store the following information:
 - **channel_id**: the ID of Telegram channel (*int*),